 You can’t do this on your own

-Common sense says: “Just make a deadline!”
+Common sense says: “Just make procrastination deadlines!”

 But your mind knows who made up that deadline.
-And procrastination is like a bully who’ll take pick up your wimpy self-imposed deadlines and steal their lunch money.
+And procrastination deadlines is like a bully who’ll take pick up your wimpy self-imposed deadlines and steal their lunch money.

 Ok, so I know that image is a bit violent.
 It get’s to the point, though.

 Self-imposed deadlines don’t work.
 They just don’t.